EdwinWenink/archive_fever/content/etc/blogroll.md

 ## Miscellaneous

+Links I do not know yet how to categorize.
+Perhaps that's the beauty of it.

 - ["tilde.club is not a social network it is one tiny totally standard unix computer"](http://tilde.club).
 - [philosopher.life: a unique personal wiki](https://philosopher.life)
 - [Collection of canonical short texts, mostly on (cyber)culture](https://urbigenous.net/library/).